KallocainSynthemesc/rest/README.md

-## Php cours
+## REST cours

-To see the the presentation on github pages go to https://kallocainsynthemesc.github.io/php-cours/
+To see the the presentation on github pages go to https://kallocainsynthemesc.github.io/rest/

 ## Project Setup